 Varies depending on role

 We are very happy to provide several opportunities for youth volunteers to engage in the fight against homelessness and learn about community service.
-Minors may volunteer in school or youth groups or with their families as Resource Organizers or Meal Providers.
-Please note that for group volunteers aged 12-17, we require a ratio of 1 adult for every 4 minors present; and for group volunteers aged 8-11, we require a ratio of 1 adult for every 3 minors present.
+Minors may volunteer with school or youth groups or with their families as Resource Organizers or Meal Providers.
+PLEASE NOTE THAT TRANSITION PROJECTS NEEDS AT LEAST 2-3 WEEKS NOTICE IF YOU PLAN TO BRING A MINOR WITH YOU TO ANY VOLUNTEER EVENT OR SHIFT.
+For youth volunteers aged 12-17, we require a ratio of 1 adult chaperone for every 4 minors present.
+For group volunteers aged 8-11, we require a ratio of 1 adult chaperone for every 3 minors present.

 High school students at the sophomore level or higher may volunteer individually as Donation Ambassadors on the weekend.
 These volunteers are required